 New York law does not define a formula for calculating non-economic damages.
 Instead, juries can offer an amount that seems fair based on the circumstances.
 But economists can provide a guide for quantifying non-economic damages.
 Two of the theories that might be applied include:

 The jury picks a multiplier on a scale of 1.5 to 5.0 for the non-economic losses.
 The multiplier is selected based on the severity and duration of the losses.
 For example, a permanent injury that causes major diminishment to a person’s quality of life could be assigned 5.0.
 The jury multiplies the economic damages by the multiplier to calculate the total damages.

 So if an injured person has $100,000 in economic damages and a multiplier of 3.0, the total damages award is $400,000. $100,000 of this represents economic damages and $300,000 represents non-economic damages.

 The jury assigns a daily value to the non-economic damages.
 The daily value is based on the severity of the injuries and the impact on the injured person’s life.
 The jury multiplies the daily value by the number of days the injury persisted.
 For example, a daily rate of $150 suffered over 100 days produces non-economic damages of $15,000.

 To assist a jury or claim adjuster in calculating your non-economic damages, you will need to document your non-economic losses.
 Some ways you can prove your damages are:

-You should consider hiring a lawyer to help you evaluate and document your non-economic injuries.
-The lawyer will then be able to present your case for non-economic damages to a jury.
+You should consider hiring a personal injury law firm in NYC to help you evaluate and document your non-economic injuries.
+An experienced personal injury lawyer will then be able to present your case for non-economic damages to a jury.